AmyVier/ToDoClock/README.md

 # ToDoClock

 ## Description
 The To-Do Clock is a website that allows users to set tasks that they need to do for the day.
-The website organizes the tasks in a 24-hour clock interface that enables the user to see how their tasks are arranged for the day and whether they have been completed.
+The website organizes the tasks in a 24-hour clock interface that enables the user to see how their tasks are arranged for the day.

 ## Features
 - Create an account